ttr/tld-MooseSatchelMod/README.md

 Partially consuming food probably will not reduce size If in doubt, re-equipp moose bag(s) so it will re-add all items.
 (yes, mod was build to support mutiple bags, gamecode does not)

+Also, Guts are more smelly than meat - compare that one gut (0.1kg) is scent 20, and deer meat is scent 15 (1kg), per kg, guts are 200 and meat is 15.